ShubhiGitCs/Qr-code-generator/README.md

 # Qr-code-generator
-This repo contains a project that generates the Qr-code by using node.js
+This repo contains a project that generates the Qr-code by using node.js that majorly used javascript.